Fil88/Fil88.github.io/_posts/2021-04-01-Custom-C++-Dropper.md

 First of all we need to generate our malicious shellcode and store it a raw/bin format as follow.
 For this example we will use a simple calc.bin file.
-We will execute our python script agains the calc.bin file to generate the encrypted favicon.ico file levereging the hardocded AES key wich in this case will be "Filippo2021".
+We will execute our python script agains the calc.bin file to generate the encrypted favicon.ico file levereging the hardocded AES key wich in this case will be "yoyo".

 Looking at our folder we can now see a favicon.ico file (which stored our shellcode from calc.bin)